Fall 2026 Enrollment Calendar

 MATH 1300 - Mathematical Explorations

-Due to high demand, enrollment in MATH 1300 is by department consent.
-Students who wish to enroll will need to add themselves to the MATH 1300 waiting list.
-A link to the waiting list will be added here before pre-enrollment begins.
-We do not use Student Center waiting lists.
+Enrollment in MATH 1300 is by department consent.
+Students who wish to enroll must add themselves to the MATH 1300 waiting list, which is not in Student Center.
+A link to the waiting list will be added here in August, one week before the add period begins.

-Enrollment decisions will be made over the summer, and permission codes will be issued to waitlisted students who are approved to enroll; students will use their permission codes to add the course in Student Center after their add period begins.
-There may be drops during the first week of the add period and after the first class or two meet; however, MATH 1300 is a relatively small class with limited availability.
+Permission codes will be issued to waitlisted students who are approved to enroll; students will use their permission codes to add the course in Student Center after their add period begins.
+Keep in mind that MATH 1300 is a small class with limited availability.
 Many students on the waiting list will not get in, so all students on the waiting list should have a back-up plan, especially first-year students and sophomores.
-The next offering of MATH 1300 (after Fall 2025) will be Fall 2026.

 Who to Contact for Help